 Most visitors to Manitoulin Island are familiar with the Cup and Saucer Trail as well as the iconic Bridal Veil Falls system of steps and paths.
-But there are almost two dozen recognized trails spread throughout the width and breath of the world’s largest freshwater island!
+But there are almost two dozen recognized trails spread throughout the width and breadth of the world’s largest freshwater island!

 The Nimkees Trail

 Toward the northwest part of the Island near Sheshegwaning, the somewhat remote, 14-kilometre Nimkees Trail, begins at the Nishin Eco Lodge on Cunningham’s Bay Road.
 The start of the trail is marked and well gravelled (or stone edged) for the first couple of kilometres through forested stands of hardwood.